Secret Intelligence Service

 - In Splinter Cell: Blacklist, Majid Sadiq, the main antagonist is a former MI6 agent who went rouge.

-- In Saints Row IV one of your homies is an MI6 agent, whom you help as the first mission in the game.
+- In Saints Row IV Asha Odekar, one of your homies, is an MI6 agent whom you help in the first mission in the game.

 - In Beware the Batman Alfred is a former MI6 agent, and used to work with Katana's parents, with the rank of Major.